 In 1953, Eisenhower introduced his new look strategy which came to mean that any aggression by USSR would be met by a massive retaliatory response using nuclear weapons.
 Between 1945 and 1962, during the atmospheric test series, the US Government conducted 235 nuclear weapons tests, principally in Nevada and the Pacific.
 Stockpiling of the atomic bomb began slowly, with only 13 in the entire arsenal in 1947; 56 in 1948; 298 in mid-1950.
 The leap came during the Korean war, between 1950 and the close of 1952, when stockpiles reached a total of 832 bombs.
 In 1955, the United States sustained an inventory of 2,280 nuclear (atomic and thermonuclear) bombs.

-The most modern safety features in U.S. nuclear weapons are incorporated in the Peacekeeper intercontinental ballistic missile warhead (W87), the ground-launched cruise missile warhead (W84), and a modern strategic bomb (the B83)-all first deployed in the 1980s.
-They include features such as high explosive that is virtually impossible to detonate inadvertently (developed by Los Alamos and Livermore in the 1970s) as well as creative features that enhance electrical nuclear detonation safety and make the weapons safe in the event of fire.
+By the 1990s, the most modern safety features available at the time in US nuclear weapons were incorporated in the Peacekeeper intercontinental ballistic missile warhead (W87), the ground-launched cruise missile warhead (W84), and a modern strategic bomb (the B83)-all first deployed in the 1980s.
+They included features such as high explosive that was virtually impossible to detonate inadvertently (developed by Los Alamos and Livermore in the 1970s), as well as creative features that enhanced electrical nuclear detonation safety and make the weapons safe in the event of fire.

 The Moscow Treaty was signed at Moscow on May 24, 2002, and entered into force on June 1, 2003.
-The Moscow Treaty both reflects and significantly contributes to the emergence of the new strategic relationship between the United States and Russia.
-The Treaty places upon the United States a legal obligation to implement fully its publicly announced plans to reduce to a level of 1700-2200 strategic nuclear warheads by December 31, 2012.
+The Moscow Treaty both reflected and significantly contributed to the emergence of the new strategic relationship between the United States and Russia.
+The Treaty places upon the United States a legal obligation to implement fully its publicly announced plans to reduce to a level of 1,700 to 2,200 strategic nuclear warheads by December 31, 2012.

-In using the term "operationally deployed strategic nuclear warheads" the United States means reentry vehicles on ICBMs in their launchers, reentry vehicles on SLBMs in their launchers on board submarines, and nuclear armaments loaded on heavy bombers or stored in weapons storage areas of heavy bomber bases.
-A small number of spare strategic nuclear warheads (including spare ICBM warheads) are located at heavy bomber bases and the United States does not consider these warheads to be operationally deployed strategic nuclear warheads.
+In using the term "operationally deployed strategic nuclear warheads" the United States meant reentry vehicles on ICBMs in their launchers, reentry vehicles on SLBMs in their launchers on board submarines, and nuclear armaments loaded on heavy bombers or stored in weapons storage areas of heavy bomber bases.
+A small number of spare strategic nuclear warheads (including spare ICBM warheads) were located at heavy bomber bases and the United States did not consider these warheads to be operationally deployed strategic nuclear warheads.

-The Treaty makes clear that the Parties need not implement their reductions in an identical manner.
-Russia, like the United States, may reduce its strategic nuclear warheads by any method it chooses.
-We do not yet know how Russia intends to count its reductions for purposes of the Moscow Treaty.
+The Treaty made clear that the Parties need not implement their reductions in an identical manner.
+Russia, like the United States, might reduce its strategic nuclear warheads by any method it chose.
+It was not immediately clear how Russia intended to count its reductions for purposes of the Moscow Treaty.
 It could use "operationally deployed strategic nuclear warheads" or some other method.
-Russia may or may not implement Moscow Treaty reductions in the same way it has implemented reductions under START.
-Moscow Treaty numbers are not comparable to START Treaty data due to the different counting approaches of the two treaties.
+Russia might or might not implement Moscow Treaty reductions in the same way it has implemented reductions under START.
+Moscow Treaty numbers were not comparable to START Treaty data due to the different counting approaches of the two treaties.

-The US plans for achieving by December 31, 2012, the strategic offensive reductions required by Article I of the Treaty involve, as the first planned step in reducing U.S. operationally deployed strategic nuclear warheads,
+The US plan for achieving by December 31, 2012, the strategic offensive reductions required by Article I of the Treaty involved, as the first planned step in reducing U.S. operationally deployed strategic nuclear warheads:

 - retiring 50 Peacekeeper ICBMs,